dyne/scorsh/README.md

 ...then **scorsh** might be what you have been looking for.

-**scorsh** is a simple system to execute commands on a remote host by using GPG-signed commits containing customisable commands (scorsh-tags). **scorsh** consists of three components:
+**scorsh** is a simple system to execute commands on a remote host by using git commits containing customisable commands (scorsh-tags) that can be authenticated using a gnupg signature . **scorsh** consists of three components:

 * the `scorsh-commit` executable (client-side)